 11. Postcards and cards sent to Miss E.B.
 (Vi) Thomas, 1980-92.
 2 cm.

-14. Father's birth certificate and parents' marriage certificate and own birth certificate; letters of introduction on completing of degree; documents relating to admission to the ministry and as deacon and priest and related licences, passports and driving licences, first prize certificate [as Richard Francis] for Screen Personality Contest 1934, certificate of membership of the Shakespeare Theatre Trust 1968, and misc. articles mentioning Osborn.
+Father's birth certificate and parents' marriage certificate and own birth certificate; letters of introduction on completing of degree; documents relating to admission to the ministry and as deacon and priest and related licences, passports and driving licences, first prize certificate [as Richard Francis] for Screen Personality Contest 1934, certificate of membership of the Shakespeare Theatre Trust 1968, and misc. articles mentioning Osborn.
 Also includes various versions of Last Will and Testament and newspaper article about Osborn's life "Three careers in an illustrious life".
 5 cm.
 See also documents re naval appointments and retirement in Series 28.
 Some items held in MAP CABINET

 17. Address books, undated [early].
 3 v.

-19. Poems, many in the form of acrostic sonnets, usually to a particular friend, including J.W.M.
+Poems, many in the form of acrostic sonnets, usually to a particular friend, including J.W.M.
 [Jack Maund], P.C.S.
 Barton, Richard West, Jeffrey Rowthorn, John Grant Pagan, Walter Drummond, Chris le Mercier, Peter Hoey.
 1933-97.
 See also Series 9, 46.6 and 46.7

 24. Articles from Honi Soit and miscellaneous other publications about Peter Osborn and the Sydney University Dramatic Society, 1932-35

 25. Programmes, reviews and photographs of performances, 1926-27, 1930, 1932-40 and re winning of Screen Personality contest 1934.
 12 cm. ( bound scrapbook and 15 folders)